 News sites are similar - they have reporters to pay, they have hosting and maintenance costs to cover and, at the end of the day, as a business they need to make a profit.
 Printed newspapers have adverts and they don't seem to bother anyone.
 Games magazines have lots of adverts - again, generally they don't bother anyone.
 It's a source of income, they pay wages and they keep the media going.
 However, I'm not talking about them, I'm being utterly selfish and talking about myself.

 People online seemingly don't like adverts and want to block them.
-Although I do wonder why ad-blockers only exist online and not in other day-to-day media like newspapers, TV and radio?
+Although I do wonder: why do ad-blockers only exist online and not in other day-to-day media like newspapers, TV and radio?
 Basically because that would be impossible to do!
-Which begs the question of just because something can be done, should it be done?
+Which begs the question: just because something can be done, should it be done?

 So, back to ad-blockers - remember those, you know the whole point of this post...?!
 Surely as a content provider I should hate them with a passion because they essentially remove funding from my site but still allow the user to benefit from it's content, yes?
 No, actually.
 I don't hate ad-blockers and I can fully understand why they get used - especially when you add in potential malware from dubious adverts ("malvertising") into the mix along with ridiculous numbers of ads on some sites.
-But I do have a few issues.
+But, and there's always a 'but', I do have a few issues...

-Oh, of course users could whitelist certain websites but let's be honest here: this is 2016 and people are lazy.
+Oh, of course users could whitelist certain websites but let's be honest here: this is 2016 (when the article was written - I'm fully aware that it is now 2017) and people are lazy.
 If you have to do something in order to change something then who can really be bothered to do that?
-Also, they are marketed as "ad-blockers" and not "ad-controllers" or "ad-managers" so how many users even know they can whitelist sites when, after all, it's blocked the ads so it's done it's job.
+Also, they are marketed as "ad-blockers" and not "ad-controllers" or "ad-managers" so how many users even know they can whitelist sites when, after all, it's blocked the ads and therefore done it's job.

 Without wanting to sound like a greedy arse, adblockers lose me money.
-Having run various tests over the last few months I've detected that more than 1 in 6 visitors (17.5%) to New On Netflix UK use ad-blockers.
+Having run tests from Nov-Dec 2016 I've detected that more than 1 in 6 visitors (17.5%) to New On Netflix UK were using ad-blockers at that time.
 That means for every £5 I earn in ad-revenue there's another £1.05 that I'll never see.
 Thankfully for me that's slightly lower than the 2015 analysis that showed 20% of UK users use ad-blockers - and also that I have a bunch of other clients and work that earn me a living.
 However, 17.5% is quite a loss especially when those visitors are still accessing the content that has cost time, money and effort to create.

 In an ironic twist, Adblock now monetise their ad-blocking service by offering 'Adblock Plus' - a service that allows 'acceptable ads' to be shown but they take a cut of that advertising revenue.
 To me that sounds rather a lot like extortion… Basically, they're creating their own ad network while blocking competing ad networks from being shown.